 - Ambient room lighting (though not direct sunlight and combined with a heat source)

-It was assumed for a long time, that leopard geckos do not need UVB because they are not active during bright daylight hours.
+It was assumed for a long time that leopard geckos did not need UVB because they are not active during bright daylight hours.
 Many pet geckos kept without UVB have lived long, healthy lives.

 However, recent studies are now suggesting that leopard geckos do use UVB when it is available.